 Fast Books

 My experimental novel “Near the End” is the first book that was professionally designed, printed, and bound; the cover is the George Washington stamp Johnny Dodd used for his lost collage mural in my apartment on West Third Street in Greenwich Village; the book turned out beautifully, except the designer neglected to remind me to put anything on the back cover, which came out blank white.
-I made 500 copies and still have several boxes of them.
-John Labovitz designed “Automatic Vaudeville,” “Yes Poetry,” “Jesse & Elvis,” and “Azúcar, Tabaco y Café,” and made many substantial contributions to the development of the press.
-I designed subsequent books myself.
+I made 500 copies and recently recycled several boxes of them.

 FAST BOOKS